-Iris teaches Animal Behavior, Experimental Animal Behavior, Introduction to Environmental Studies, and Introduction to Experimental Biology.
+Iris teaches Animal Behavior, Experimental Animal Behavior, Introduction to Environmental Studies, Introduction to Experimental Biology, Disease Ecology, and Ornithology!

 Toshi Tsunekage, Ph.D.
-Visiting Assistant Professor Toshi and Iris have been collaborating in life and science for many years.
+Assistant Professor Toshi and Iris have been collaborating in life and science for many years.
 Toshi's research interests are very broad, but often are related to life history.
 These days, he has been working with Iris and Levin lab students on barn swallows, adding new dimensions to the lab's work.
-Toshi teaches introductory biology courses at Kenyon, including BIOL 115: Energy in Living Systems and both semesters of the foundational lab course: Introduction to Experimental Biology.

 Undergraduate research students